Contact Us Today

 - If you do not claim the full amount of the household goods/wearing apparel exemption, you may have a cash exemption of up to $5,000 per person (as long as it does not exceed the collective $10,000 exemption.)

 - Also, if you do not claim a homestead exemption, you can exempt an additional $1,000 in personal property, bank accounts or cash.
 Due to this clause, you may be able to exempt up to $6,000.00 per person in a bank account, cash or possible tax returns.

 Contact our New York Bankruptcy Exemption Law Changes Attorneys

 Let us help you understand what may be exempt property in a bankruptcy proceeding according to the latest changes to the bankruptcy laws in New York.
-Call our law firm toll free at 888-546-3821 or locally at 518-203-1128 to arrange your free initial consultation.
+Call our law firm at 518-272-2110 to arrange your free initial consultation.
 You can also contact us online.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.